HarshCasper/Rotten-Scripts/Python/Delete-Tweets/README.md

 ### Usage

+After cloning the project in your local directory, download the required packages using the command:

+    pip3 install -r requirements.txt

+After all the required packages are installed, run the program using the following command.

     python3 main.py --path P --param M [--count C] [--min N] [--max N] [--hours H] [--days D] [--verbose]

 #### Arguments